Edessa

 The city was a centre of Greek and Syriac theological and philosophical thought, hosting the famed School of Edessa.
 Edessa remained in Roman hands until its capture by the Persians during the Byzantine–Sasanian War of 602–628, an event recorded by the Greek Chronicon Paschale as occurring in 609.
 Roman control was restored by the 627 and 628 victories of Heraclius in the Byzantine–Sasanian War, but the city was lost by the Romans again in 638, to the Rashidun Caliphate during the Muslim conquest of the Levant.
 It did not return to the Romans' control until the Byzantine Empire temporarily recovered the city in the mid-10th century after a number of failed attempts.

-The Byzantine Empire regained control in 1031, though it did not remain under their rule long and changed hands several times before the end of the century.
+The Byzantine Empire regained control in 1031, though it did not remain under their rule for long and changed hands several times before the end of the century.
 The County of Edessa, one of the Crusader states set up after the success of the First Crusade, was centred on the city, the crusaders having seized the city from the Seljuks.
 The county survived until the 1144 Siege of Edessa, in which Imad al-Din Zengi, founder of the Zengid dynasty, captured the city and, according to Matthew of Edessa, killed many of the Edessenes.
 The Turkic Zengid dynasty's lands were eventually absorbed by the Ottoman Empire in 1517 after the 1514 Battle of Chaldiran.